syncfusion-content/blazor-docs/blazor/treegrid/column-template.md

 ## Using hyperlink column and performing routing on click

-The Column template property can be used to provide routing links inside the [Template](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeGrid.TreeGridColumn.html#Syncfusion_Blazor_TreeGrid_TreeGridColumn_Template) property of the [TreeGridColumn](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor~Syncfusion.Blazor.TreeGrid.TreeGridColumn.html).
+The column template property can be used to provide routing links inside the [Template](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeGrid.TreeGridColumn.html#Syncfusion_Blazor_TreeGrid_TreeGridColumn_Template) property of the [TreeGridColumn](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor~Syncfusion.Blazor.TreeGrid.TreeGridColumn.html).
 For routing, [UriHelper](https://docs.microsoft.com/en-us/aspnet/core/blazor/routing?view=aspnetcore-3.0#uri-and-navigation-state-helpers) can be utilized.

 This can be achieved by initially defining an anchor tag inside the column template and binding click event to it.
-In this event, the Tree Grid data **context** is passed on to its function.
+In this event, the tree grid data **context** is passed on to its function.

 ```cshtml
 @inject NavigationManager UriHelper